Kichi779/Twitch-Viewer-Bot/README.md

 - **After completing the installation process, make sure that you have successfully installed the chromedriver.**

+### Chrome location
+chrome_path = 'D:\Program Files\Google\Chrome\Application\chrome.exe' This is how the file path is set in the code.
+If you don't change it according to your own, the code will not work.

 - **Then run the run.bat file or double click the main.py file.**

 If you have a problem, come to my discord server.
 If you don't understand Python, you can also come to my discord server.